sfDesat/Celestial-Tint/README.md

 - **[For Modders]** [How to add support for Celestial Tint](https://github.com/sfDesat/Celestial-Tint/wiki/Adding-support-for-Celestial-Tint)

 ### Planned features:
-- Do a complete art overhaul (using ShaderGraph?)
-- Add a meteorshower event
+- Rework the planet visuals
 - Add more tags
 - Add a sound filter when outside
 - Add a scannode to the planet
+- Add clouds on some planets
 - Add support for upside-down and sideways orbits
 - Add support for Eclipsed weather
 - Add support for custom suns (color, type and amount)